DoNotPay

-History and services
+History

 DoNotPay was founded in 2015 by Joshua Browder.
 DoNotPay started off as an app for contesting parking tickets.
 It sells services which generate documents on legal issues ranging from consumer protection to immigration rights; it states that these are generated via automation and AI.
 The company claims its application is supported by the IBM Watson AI.
 It is currently available in the United Kingdom and United States (in all 50 states).